Group Discussion For CAT: A Complete Guide

 - Use facts and statistics to support your statement.
 This gives credibility to your facts.
 It is important to cite strong sources that are commonly known.
 Some examples of names you can include are AC Nielsen, Forbes magazine, TOI survey, etc.

 - GDS are hard to crack if you have never practiced.
 Organize mock GDs with your friends and analyze your performance after every session.
 This is a truly indispensable part of GD preparation.
 There’s nothing like having to defend your viewpoints in real-time.
-It’s really fun activity.
+It’s a really fun activity.

 - Read the newspapers.
 Preferably financial newspapers.
 Keep updated on social issues.
 Do not think that you should focus on the exam and stop doing other things until it is over.
-You should be aware of what’s happening in the country and in the world.
+You should be aware of what’s happening in the country and the world.
 Read thoroughly so you can make an opinion about it.

 - Do not get carried away in emotions.
 Maintain your cool.
 There will be times when someone would say something you are not going to like.
 It’s impossible that everybody will agree with you over something.
 Respect everyone’s opinion.
 It breeds healthy discussions.
 That’s what GD is all about.